- Many people tend to hire family members when starting a business.

 Working with family is a common arrangement, but there's much to consider before hiring or going into business with a relative.
 Business issues are twofold when your business partner or employee is a family member; there are both personal and professional relationships on the line.

-If you're confident in the endeavor and willing to take the risk, you can practice precautions that will help you avoid conflict.
+If you're confident in the endeavor and willing to take risks, you can practice precautions that will help you avoid conflict.
 Here are four tips for keeping the peace when working with family.

 Before you do anything else, sit down with your family and discuss the details of your endeavor.
 According to Tina Willis, owner of Tina Willis Law, and her husband John Schutz, an HVACR contractor and owner of Marathon Refrigeration, this includes voting powers, shareholder rights, stock value, etc.

-Often people assume that family will take care of them and they don't need to sign documents and agreements to ensure that; however, that's not always the case.
+Often, people assume that family will look out for one another, and they don't need to sign documents and agreements to ensure that; however, that's not always the case.
 Relationships, even close ones, can sour, particularly when there is money involved.
-You can avoid this tension by creating and agreeing on by-laws together.
+You can avoid this tension by creating and agreeing on bylaws together.